sant527/pdf-files-manupulation/README.md

+# COMBINE LARGE PDFS USING STAPLER
-# Customize Stapler to be more verbose while combine large pdfs
+## Customize Stapler to be more verbose while combine large pdfs

 Stapler uses python2